Raghav-Sao/bartender/README.md

 The application runs in-memory, and there is no persistent storage.
 The application runs on a single node.
 The bartender prepares drinks in the configured time without further notifications after order acceptance.

+## Important Notes

+- **Log File**: Currently, the log file is not included in the `.gitignore`.
+Please be aware that the logs will be tracked in the repository until you decide to add it to the `.gitignore` file.